-63. Oracle and its competitor companies, such as International Business Machines Corporation, Hewlett-Packard Company, and Google, Inc., confirm the importance of providing strong encryption systems that address the unique threats posed by moving data to the cloud.
+61. Companies such as Oracle Corporation, International Business Machines

+Corporation, Hewlett-Packard Company, and Google, Inc., confirm the importance of providing strong encryption systems that address the unique threats posed by moving data to the cloud.

 Once data is moved to the cloud, it becomes vulnerable to a number of new threats ranging from stolen administrator credentials to new hacking techniques.
 In addition, new legislation, such as the USA PATRIOT Act, is making it possible for competitors and governments to access data from cloud providers without the consent of the data owner.
 Many cloud providers thought they could achieve data sovereignty through locating cloud services in different iurisdictions, but this theory has been shaken by the subpoena classification ruling handed down recently in the U.S. federal court.